wavefrontHQ/docs/pages/doc/ts_mcount.md

 ```
 mcount(<timeWindow>, <expression>)
 ```
-The `mcount()` (moving count) function returns the number of data points over `timeWindow()`.
+Returns the number of data points over `timeWindow()`.
 If the expression stops reporting data, `mcount()` continues to report until up to 2 the duration of `timeWindow` after the last reported point, and returns no data after that.

 ## Parameters